A guide to the immigration implications of COVID-19 for UK employers

 Exemptions due to purpose of travel to the UK

 Separately, there is a list of individuals who are exempt from data collection and/or self-quarantine due to the purpose of their travel to the UK.
-This list mainly focuses on haulage and transportation workers, medical and scientific professionals needed to assist with the COVID-19 pandemic, professionals required to maintain essential infrastructure and diplomatic personnel.
+This list mainly focuses on haulage and transportation workers, medical and scientific professionals needed to assist with the COVID-19 pandemic, professionals required to maintain essential infrastructure and diplomatic personnel, as well as some businesspeople, sportspersons and media professionals in limited circumstances.
 Cross-border workers are listed as exempt in England, Wales and Northern Ireland, but not in Scotland.
 There are also complexities to be aware of for cross-border workers, which are covered in this article.

 Employers should note that the quarantine does not prevent a new employee from having their right to work checked remotely, or from being onboarded and starting work at the address where they are self-isolating.